ArmanTheParman/Parmanode/README.md

 For Mac (x86_64, M1/M2), Linux (x86_64, and Raspberry Pi 32 or 64 bit)

-Parmanode is an automated installation wizard and menu for desktop computers, with the following software (list is growing):
+Parmanode is an automated installation wizard and menu for desktop computers, with the following software (list is growing).
+You don't have to install all of them, Parmanode lets you select what you want to include:

                 Bitcoin
                 Electrum Server (Fulcrum) - via Docker